danielt17/Beamforming-for-null-steering-and-tracking-using-anomalous-measurements/README.md

 In depth look at the simulation:

 We generate bits which transmit over a QPSK modulation, the signals are made of pilot signals and the transmitted data.
-A block is defined in the following way using concatenation: [pilot signals, signals]
+A block is defined in the following way using concatenation: [pilots, signals]

 QPSK symbol set: